Add AppInsight for SQL to a named instance

 - Select a polling method, then select the polling engine for that node.

-On the Choose Resources panel, check the appropriate AppInsight Application for the SQL server you will monitor.
+On the Choose Resources panel, select the instance to monitor.

-- Review and adjust any settings and click Add Node.
+- Review settings, and then click Add Node.

 Navigate to the All Applications widget and click your AppInsight for SQL application.